-Iddie 14 Displays serial numbers of all probes that are connected to the PC.
-For each probe that can be connected, a checkbox is displayed Check the checkbox for the desired probe.
-With this software can select up to four probes.
-If a probe cannot be connected because, for example, the lice not registered or the probe is being used for other function, to corresponding serial number and the checkbox are grayed out.
+Serial No. Displays serial numbers of all probes that are connected to the host PC.
+For each probe that can be connected, a checkbox is displayed.
+Check the checkbox for the desired probe.
+With this software, you can select up to four probes.
+If a probe cannot be connected because, for example, the license is not registered or the probe is being used for other function, the corresponding serial number and the checkbox are grayed out.
 Status Displays the status of the probe.
 Available : the probe can be connected.
 Used : the probe is used for other function.
 License not registered : The license is not registered.
-Save as default value Saves the current probe selection status as the default value.
-When the PC is started up next time, this setting is restored as the default value.
-Before saving the setting, a message dialog (Table 15) prompts you to confirm the setting.
+Save as default value Value.
+Before saving the setting, a message dialog (Table 15) pronto confirm the setting.
 Register License Registers the license for the selected probe.
 Update Searches again for probes that are connected to the host PC.
 Connect Connects to the probe with a checked checkbox.
 When an error occurs during connection process, a message dialog is displayed.
 (Table 15) Cancel Cancels probe connection process.